BIOgraphy

 Photo Credit: Gary Payne

-As a producer, he focuses on numerous senses and perspectives as entry points to the important, challenging conversations our communities need to surface.
+As a producer, he focuses on numerous senses and perspectives as entry points to surface the important, challenging conversations of our communities.
 His productions of Seven Deadly Sins and INNERVISIONS:revisited collaborated with dozens of New Orleans’ best chefs and powerhouse movers and vocalists.
 His first collaboration in fashion began as producer and performer of Project Runway winner/composer Kentaro Kameyama and writer William Nedved’s The Passion of McQueen.
 He joined the duo again to perform their next project Medusa at the Getty Villa and Deaf West Theatre.
 On a note outside production, David recently continued with Deaf West Theatre to workshop several stages of Fidelio as Don Pizarro with the LA Phil.
 David and Kentaro created and produced the fashion/art exhibition “for anna.”

 David received a Master of Music from the USC Thornton School of Music and Bachelor of Music from Loyola University New Orleans, graduating with distinction from both institutions.
-He trained at Anthony Meindl’s Acting Workshop, Charlie Adler’s Acting for Animation, the Sign Language Center, The MoCap Vaults, The HALP Network Entertainment Academy, The Voicecaster, Adventures in Voice Acting, Killian’s Commercial Workshop, New Orleans Brazilian Jiu-Jitsu, The Yard Muay Thai, Wild Card Boxing Gym, Bitter Root Pottery, and the Aspen Music Festival and School.
+He pursued additional training at Anthony Meindl’s Acting Workshop, Charlie Adler’s Acting for Animation, the Sign Language Center, The MoCap Vaults, The HALP Network Entertainment Academy, The Voicecaster, Adventures in Voice Acting, Killian’s Commercial Workshop, New Orleans Brazilian Jiu-Jitsu, Highland Park Fight Club, The Yard Muay Thai, Wild Card Boxing Gym, Bitter Root Pottery, and the Aspen Music Festival and School.
+You probably will find him at the local park with his beautiful and silly pups Pippa and Rafa.

 For more info, follow the links underlined throughout the biography or click on the images below.